First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Results and discussion

 \section{Results and discussion}

 The measured flux-averaged $\nu_{\mu}$ CC inclusive cross section on iron is

 at a mean neutrino energy of 1.49\,GeV.
 This is the cross section per nucleon for an iron nucleus.
 Figure~\ref{fig:Xsec_meas_numu} shows the cross-section result obtained in this study as well as those reported by other experiments.
-The result measured by the emulsion-based detector is consistent with the T2K measurements using INGRID on the same beamline\cite{INGRID_CCinclusive_Xsec_2014,INGRID_CCinclusive_Xsec_2016}.
+The result measured by the emulsion-based detector is consistent with the T2K measurements using INGRID on the same beamline $(\, (1.444 \pm 0.002({\rm stat.}) ^{+0.189}_{-0.157} ({\rm syst.})) \times 10^{-38} \, {\rm cm^{2}}/{\rm nucleon} \,)$~\cite{INGRID_CCinclusive_Xsec_2014,INGRID_CCinclusive_Xsec_2016}, although a part of the systematic uncertainty is expected to be correlated between the two measurements.
 The measured cross section agrees well with the MC prediction of 1.30$\times$10$^{-38}$\,cm$^{2}$.
-Furthermore, the cross section for a restricted phase space of induced muons, $\theta_{\mu} < 45^{\circ}$ and $p_{\mu} > 400 \, {\rm MeV}/c$, on iron is
+The cross section for a restricted phase space of induced muons, $\theta_{\mu} < 45^{\circ}$ and $p_{\mu} > 400 \, {\rm MeV}/c$, on iron is

-This result is also consistent with the T2K measurement using INGRID with the same phase space\cite{WAGSCI _2019} as well as the MC prediction of 0.87$\times$10$^{-38}$\,cm$^{2}$.
-These results demonstrate the reliability of our detector and our data analysis.
+This result is also consistent with the T2K measurement using INGRID for the same phase space $(\, (0.859 \pm 0.003({\rm stat.}) ^{+0.12}_{-0.10} ({\rm syst.})) \times 10^{-38} \, {\rm cm^{2}}/{\rm nucleon} \,)$~\cite{WAGSCI _2019}, although some correlations in the systematic uncertainty are expected.
+It is also in good agreement with the MC prediction of 0.87$\times$10$^{-38}$\,cm$^{2}$.
+This cross-section measurement was performed via different techniques from the T2K measurement.
+The systematic uncertainty on this measurement was reduced owing to the improved flux prediction based on recent hadron-production data~\cite{NA61_t2k_replica_target_2013,NA61_t2k_replica_target_2016,NA61_t2k_thin_target_2011,NA61_t2k_thin_target_2012,NA61_t2k_thin_target_2014,NA61_t2k_thin_target_2016}, although the statistical uncertainty is large.
+These results also show the reliability of our detector and validate our understanding on the whole chain of the data analysis.